generateNscore/pytimecard/README.md

 ```

-<li>The python code above is slightly different from the previous one.</li>
-<li>If the argument pikl is used when the module Admin() is called, the value for the argument pikl is the full path of the pickle file where all the information as well as all timestamps are stored.</li>
+<li>This code differs slightly from the previous one.
+When the pikl argument is provided to Admin(), it specifies the full path to the pickle file where all configuration data and timestamps are stored.</li>

-<li>Please try the example as many times as you want until one you like is decided.</li>
+<li>Feel free to experiment with different configurations until you find the setup that best suits your needs.</li>

 </ul>
+<br><br>

 <ul>
+<li>The second python program, main recording timestamps, can be called by a python code below:</li>
 ```python

 import pytimecard